TheFuzzStone/hello_python_world/chapters_1-4.py/chapter1_4.md

 About a week ago I downloaded Russian translation of the book "**Python Crash Course**" by [Eric Matthes](https://ehmatthes.github.io/).
 I've never had any programming experience before.
 I've spent a different amount of time behind a book on different days (sometimes two-three hours, sometimes eight-nine hours).
 I have briefly reviewed the chapter describing the installation of Python 3.

-So, what did I learn in a week :
+So, what did I learn in a week:

 -  **Variables and Simple Data Types**